Twist Bioscience Corporation (TWST) EPS is poised to hit -1.12 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Twist Bioscience Corporation (TWST)

-[Twist Bioscience Corporation, TWST] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 9.84% While, its Average True Range was 1.85.
+If we take a close look at the recent performances of Twist Bioscience Corporation (NASDAQ: TWST), its last 5-days Average volume was 1.15 million that shows plunge from its year to date volume of 1.18 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 6.25% While, its Average True Range was 1.54.

-Raw Stochastic average of Twist Bioscience Corporation (TWST) in the period of the previous 100 days is set at 2.77%, which indicates a major fall in contrast to 4.98% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 108.78% that was higher than 92.96% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Twist Bioscience Corporation (TWST) in the period of the previous 100 days is set at 0.54%, which indicates a major fall in contrast to 1.38% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 50.85% that was lower than 91.31% volatility it exhibited in the past 100-days period.